 Featuring a refreshed selection of extraordinary Repertoire, Vocalises, and Recitatives, this series aims to build a solid foundation for well-rounded musical success by integrating appropriate technique at every level and promoting healthy vocal development in young students.

 - An exciting variety of songs suitable for students of all levels, ages, and voice types,

 - A holistic approach to encourage best practices in singing, and

 - An online community with access to recordings.

-We are pleased to offer a 20% discount on the Complete Set of the new 2019 RCM Voice series books.
+We are pleased to continue to offer a 15% discount on the Complete Set of the new 2019 RCM Voice series books.
 The 12 books in this set consist of: